 What is Basic Authentication?

-How do I post Basic Authentication using Curl?
+How do I post Basic Authentication data using Curl?

-To post a Curl request with basic authorization credentials, you must use the -u (or --user) command line parameter: --user username: password.
+To post a Curl request with Basic Authorization credentials, you can use the -u (or --user) command line parameter: --user username: password.

 curl --user "login:password" [URL]

 Curl automatically converts the provided login: password pair into a Base64-encoded string and adds an appropriate HTTP header to the request: